Vincixd09/MinecraftServerStatus/README.md

-Minecraft Server Status is a program created with Python for view data server
+##Minecraft Server Status is a program created with Python for view data server

+#Characteristics
+- Online Players
+- Ip and Port Server
+- Server Version
+- And an approximate ping

-dependencies [request, asyncio, mcstatus, customtkinter, pillow]
+#Dependencies [request, asyncio, mcstatus, customtkinter, pillow]